-This tip is completely optional, but I wore less makeup when I started the No New Clothing Challenge.
-Not only did my skin clear up (I credit this to wearing less makeup and ditching dairy), but my confidence in my natural look improved significantly.
+This tip is completely optional, but I wore less makeup when I started my shopping hiatus.
+I noticed that my skin cleared up (which I credit to wearing less makeup and ditching dairy) and my confidence in my natural look improved significantly.

 I remember there used to be a time when I couldn’t leave the house without wearing at least mascara or lipstick.
 I felt so naked without wearing makeup in the beginning, but it was one of the best decisions that I made.

-What does this have to do with the No New Clothing Challenge?
+What does this have to do with taking a shopping hiatus?
 Clothing and wearing makeup used to boost my confidence.
 Dressing up still feels good, but peeling back the layers and learning how to be comfortable in my own skin has helped improve my spending habits going forward.

 5. Borrow clothing from family and friends

 If you have a shopping addiction, it’s natural to feel the need to purchase a new outfit and accessory for each event.

 For example, I used to buy several new outfits whenever I was going on vacation.
 I also used to purchase a new dress for each holiday party I attended or for a friend’s wedding.
 I used to convince myself that this was necessary.

 Not anymore though.
 Now before vacations or special events, I shop my closet or borrow clothing from family and friends.
 If I’m not able to find what I need there, then I’ll consider purchasing a new outfit, provided that I can see myself wearing it for years to come.

 If you feel the urge to spend money on clothing, consider hosting a swap with friends.
 Clothing swaps can be a lot of fun and it’s a great way to recycle and give items new life.